naim-mr/function/README.md

 # FuncTion

-FuncTion is a research prototype static analyzer designed for proving conditional termination and conditional CTL properties of C programs.
+FuncTion is a research prototype static analyzer designed for proving conditional termination, conditional termination resilience and conditional CTL properties of C programs.

-It is also capable of inferring minimal set of variable with an associate sufficient precondition to ensure a CTL property and a maximal set of variable for which a valuation might falsify it.
+It is also capable of inferring minimal sets of variables with an associate sufficient precondition to ensure a CTL property and  maximal sets of variables for which a valuation might falsify it.

 The tool automatically infers piecewise-defined ranking functions and sufficient preconditions by means of abstract interpretation.